Mozambique army says Total project protected after militant attack - Up News Info

 Islamist insurgents have been increasingly active in the surrounding province of Cabo Delgado since 2017, although it is unclear whether they have a unified aim or what specifically they are fighting for.

+At least 9,150 people have arrived in other districts of Cabo Delgado since the attack began, with thousands more believed displaced within the Palma district, the United Nations said on Friday.

+“The new wave of displacement has uprooted many people who had fled their places of origin due to the conflict in other parts of Cabo Delgado and had been seeking shelter in Palma,” it said, adding the majority of those displaced were being accommodated by host families.

-Total’s project is among ones worth a combined $60 billion that are intended to transform the economy of the poor southern African country.
+Total’s project is among ones worth a combined $60 billion that would reshape the economy of the southern African country.
 Mozambique’s gross domestic product was around $15 billion in 2019, according to World Bank data.
-(Reporting by Manuel Mucari in Maputo, Wendell Roelf in Cape Town, David Lewis in Nairobi, Catarina Demony in Lisbon and Benjamin Mallet in Paris Writing by Alexander Winning Editing by Olivia Kumwenda-Mtambo, William Maclean)
+(Reporting by Manuel Mucari in Maputo, Emma Rumney in Johannesburg, Wendell Roelf in Cape Town, David Lewis in Nairobi, Catarina Demony in Lisbon and Benjamin Mallet in Paris; Writing by Alexander Winning; Editing by Olivia Kumwenda-Mtambo, William Maclean and Hugh Lawson)